-Learn how to make cut files using Illustrator.
+Learn how to make cut files using Illustrator for use with Silhouette or Cricut.

 Up until recently, I was very intimidated about using Adobe Illustrator.
 I thought that it was too complicated to learn and I stayed away from it for a very long time.
 But when I wanted to start to create my own cut files, I knew that Photoshop wasn’t going to be able to the job done because a cut file is a vector file and Photoshop produces raster files.
 So, I took the plunge and bought Creative Cloud and started to teach myself Illustrator.
 And guess what… it’s not so scary and I learned that there is no reason to be intimidated.
 This program can do some pretty cool stuff.